dagnir/solutions-to-sicp/chapter3/section4.md

-transaction is identical: they query a single row, say $$R_a$$ for the first transaction, and $$R_b$$ for the second, update one of their columns, then, based on some factors, determines the set of rows related to the one just updated, and proceeds to updat them.
+transaction is identical: they query a single row, say $$R_a$$ for the first transaction, and $$R_b$$ for the second, update one of their columns, then, based on some factors, determines the set of rows related to the one just updated, and proceeds to update them.
 Let's assume that each row is distinct.
 However, when it comes to updating the related rows for $$R_a$$, it turns out that one of them is $$R_b$$, and likewise, the set of related rows for $$R_b$$ includes $$R_a$$, and since updating the row will recquire locking it, this